UniversalDependencies/docs/format.md

 The final MISC field is for storing any additional information that does not fit into any of the other fields, such as language-specific annotation, any information about other linguistic levels such as discourse, or projective heads and dependency relations (cf. the old PHEAD and PDEPREL fields of the CoNLL-X format).
-The exact format used in this field should be specified in the treebank-specific documentation, but it has to be formatted as a list that can be split on the bar character (\|) without special escaping.
+The exact format used in this field should be specified in the treebank-specific documentation, but it has to be formatted as a list that can be split on the vertical bar character (\|).
+If this character is needed in a value within the list, it must be escaped in a way that does not involve the character itself
+(for example, preceding the character with a backslash will not work and the vertical bar will still be considered a list separator).
 If the MISC field is not used, it should contain an underscore.

 ## Untokenized Text